Spensiero/geo-app/README.md

-# Dutch Drone No-Fly Zones Map

  A web application for visualizing drone no-fly zones and geographical regions in the Netherlands, built with React and OpenLayers.

 ## Features